Latest update 3/20/20

 - The NICU staff may ask visitors to temporarily leave the bedside during

 patient procedures or emergencies.

 - Visitation is limited to parents only during change of shift between 6:30

 AM - 7:30 AM and 6:30 PM - 7:30 PM.

 Pediatrics (PEDS) and Pediatric Intensive Care Unit (PICU)

-- Parents, legal guardians, or one (1) family-designated caregiver/support
+- A parent, legal guardian, or one (1) family-designated adult caregiver/support

 person may visit 24 hours a day.